nightrunner91/nightvue/README.md

 ```
 From now on this selector will have same properties as `.container` class.
 Notice that you can define `$type` and `$gutter`.

 Just like with container you can convert any selector to `.row`.
 Simply apply `@row()` mixin to it.
 Additionally you can pass `$gutter` value.
-It will apply alternate negative left and right margins.
+It will apply alternate negative left and right margins:
 ```
 @include row();
 @include row(0);
 @include row($gutter: 2rem);
 ```
 To apply column styles use `@col()` mixin.
 If you don't pass any params mixin will apply only `padding-left` and `padding right` based on `$gutter-width` varaible.
-To apply width properties you can pass number from 1 to 12 for each breakpoint.
+To apply width properties you can pass number from 1 to 12 for each breakpoint:
 ```
 @include col();
 @include col(12);